UdeshyaDhungana/UdeshyaDhungana.github.io/_posts/2020-10-14-complex-numbers.md

 This motion can be described as follows.
 The body starts out at $1$ on the number line, because $x(0) = e^0 = 1$.
 At a certain time, $t$, the body will be at a distance of $e^{2t}$ distance from the origin, and the magnitude of its velocity at that instant will be $2e^{2t}$, i.e, the magnitude of its velocity will be *twice* as much as its distance from origin.
 The further away the body is from the origin, the greater its velocity would be.
 We can draw the position vector and the velocity vector of the body to see if it's really true (Spoiler alert, it's true).

 ![Exponential Motion](/assets/images/posts/complex_numbers/gifs/exponential_motion.gif)
+*Exponential motion: White vector is the body's position vector, and brown one is its velocity vector*

 ### Circular Motion

 Another topic in physics that I want to touch here is circular motion.
 Again, you might remember from the high school that whenever a body is moving in a circle in a 2 dimensional space, it's velocity vector is always perpendicular to its position vector.

 ![Circular Motion](/assets/images/posts/complex_numbers/gifs/circular_motion.gif)
+*Circular Motion: Notice that the velocity vector is perpendicular to its position vector (vector from origin to the body)*

 Those who already know why this is true can skip to the next section.
 For the rest of you, here's a little calculus explaining this.
 Let $\vec{r}$ be the position vector of a body and $\vec{v}$ be its velocity vector.
 If $\vec{r}$ and $\vec{v}$ are orthogonal, then the explanation follows as: